tazama-lf/docs/Guides/slack-canvas-relay-guide.md

 Slack channel canvases cannot be updated by the official GitHub Slack integration, and GitHub Projects v2 boards do not emit repository-level webhook events.
 The relay bridges both gaps with a single AWS Lambda function:

-- A **GitHub organization webhook** delivers `projects_v2_item` events (item added, field changed, archived, restored, removed, converted) to a Lambda Function URL.
+- A **GitHub organization webhook** delivers `projects_v2_item` events (item added, field changed, archived, restored, removed, converted), plus `issues` and `issue_comment` events for issue lifecycle changes and new comments, to a Lambda Function URL.
-- The **Lambda function** verifies the webhook signature, filters events down to one configured project board, resolves the affected issue or pull request title via the GitHub GraphQL API, and appends a timestamped markdown line to the Slack canvas using the `canvases.edit` API.
+- The **Lambda function** verifies the webhook signature, filters events down to one configured project board, resolves item details via the GitHub GraphQL API where needed, and appends a timestamped markdown line to the Slack canvas using the `canvases.edit` API.

 The relay is stateless: field-edit events carry the old and new values in the payload, and all other actions (created, archived, restored, deleted, converted) are self-describing, so no snapshot, database, or polling schedule is required.
 Latency from board change to canvas entry is one to two seconds.